fiandev/fiandev/README.md

   ## quotes
   ```
   # Indonesia
-  "Orang-orang adalah makhluk di mana cinta akan apa yang benar berjalan seiring dengan keinginan untuk melakukan segala macam tindakan jahat." - Yuuki Shinjuurou dari anime Un-Go
+  "Hidup tanpa petualangan di dalamnya membosankan.
+Paling tidak yang bisa dilakukan seorang teman adalah membangkitkan sedikit masalah di hatimu." - Gai Tsutsugami dari anime Guilty Crown

   # English
-  "People are beings where a love of what's right goes hand in hand with a desire to do all manner of evil acts." - Yuuki Shinjuurou from anime Un-Go
+  "A life with no adventure in it is boring.
+The least a friend can do is stir up a little trouble in your heart." - Gai Tsutsugami from anime Guilty Crown

   # Auto generated from : https://kyoko.rei.my.id/api/quotes.php
   ```